Sohojoe/pocket-joe/DEVELOPMENT_PLAN.md

   - two messages for option call (tool/policy call)
     - the request
     - the result
-- In llm semantics, the caller always invokes all option call requests. there for we abstract that in the platform
+- In llm semantics, the caller always invokes all option call requests. therefor we abstract that in the platform

 #### putting this together we have these semantics